samadeusfp/PRETSA/README.md

 ```

 ## How to contact us
 PRETSA was developed at the Process-driven Architecture group of Humboldt-Universität zu Berlin.
-If you want to contact us, just send us a mail at: Stephan.Fahrenkrog-Petersen || hu-berlin.de
+If you want to contact us, just send us a mail at: fahrenks || hu-berlin.de